Gravitational collapse of anisotropic cylindrical shearfree fluids with new exact interior solutions of GR: Axial pressure

 where $\stackrel{\Sigma}{=}$ denotes that the values are taken at the boundary.

-Now, the main junction condition setting constraints on the parameters of the interior spacetimes, independently from the exterior parameters is (\ref{jcI3}).
-It was already well-known as a junction condition between a rotating cylinder of stationary fluid and a Lewis vacuum \cite{C23b,C23c,C23d,D06}.
+Now, the main junction condition setting constraints on the parameters of the interior spacetimes, independently of the exterior parameters is (\ref{jcI3}).
+It is already well-known as a junction condition between a rotating cylinder of stationary fluid and a Lewis vacuum \cite{C23b,C23c,C23d,D06}.

 Since the equation of state for a fluid with axially directed pressure implies $P_r = 0$ everywhere, this applies also at the boundary and the matching can be completed by imposing the different relations between the parameters of both solutions, the interior class I, and the Einstein-Rosen vacuum exterior.
 The junction conditions (\ref{jcI4})-(\ref{jcI9}) become, with the interior metric functions describing class I,